 There is enormous continued potential in sustainable tourism to effect positive outcomes for society and the environments.

 We need to support an appreciation for nature, ecosystems, cultural resources early in a person’s development.
 Youth are our future, and we need to invest in them and their knowledge today.
 My parents invested in my understanding of the natural world through camping trips, animal husbandry, and exposure to diverse communities.

-This exposure as a young person had a lasting impression, as I am certain it has for many of the tourism professionals interviewed by the Sustainability Leaders Project.
+This exposure as a young person had a lasting impression, as I am certain it has for many of the tourism professionals interviewed by the Sustainability Leaders United.